ojcarcete/googleplay-lyrics/README.md

-Chromium Extension to display lyrics from LyricWikia for the current song being played in Google Music.
+Chromium Extension to display lyrics from LyricWiki for the current song being played in Google Music.

-This extension uses REST api from lyrics.wikia.com and jQuery.
+This extension uses REST api from lyrics.fandom.com and jQuery.

 Please feel free to report any issues or contribute with pull requests.